prometheus/docs/content/docs/tutorials/alerting_based_on_metrics.md

 `prometheus --config.file=./prometheus.yml`

 Open [http://localhost:9090/rules](http://localhost:9090/rules) in your browser to see the rules.
 Next run the instrumented ping server and visit the [http://localhost:8090/ping](http://localhost:8090/ping) endpoint and refresh the page atleast 6 times.
 You can check the ping count by navigating to [http://localhost:8090/metrics](http://localhost:8090/metrics) endpoint.
 To see the status of the alert visit [http://localhost:9090/alerts](http://localhost:9090/alerts).
 Once the condition `ping_request_count > 5` is true for more than 10s the `state` will become `FIRING`.
-Now if you navigate back to your webhook.site URL you will see the alert message.
+Now if you navigate back to your `webhook.site` URL you will see the alert message.

-<iframe width="560" height="315" src="https://drive.google.com/file/d/13ZvSDSO5uwHMwvSCASm9cGSzLRIsanhA/preview" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=xaMXVrle98M" frameborder="0" allowfullscreen></iframe>

-Similarly alertmanager can be configured with other recievers to notify when an alert is firing.
+Similarly Alertmanager can be configured with other recievers to notify when an alert is firing.